ONSdigital/application-profile/README.md

 In the case of a single-measure dataset (or multiple-measures where those measures share the same units of measurement), the units of an observation may be specified via a CSVW virtual column.

+TODO: Secondary observations with different units.

+### Representing model components and uncertanty

+TODO: Talk about seasonal adjustments, ARIMA and CIs.

 ### Different granularity of time periods

 Statisticians may wish to report statistics at different time granularities.
 For example, a single dataset may report statistics by month, quarter, year and financial year.